Dleibe1/Project-Builder/CODE_ROADMAP.md

 ### Server Side Fallback for Client Views:
-URL paths to React components that are defined in App.js should also be defined in the array named [clientRoutes](/server/src/routes/clientRouter.js#L7) in the file
+URL paths defined in App.js should also be defined in the array named [clientRoutes](/server/src/routes/clientRouter.js#L7) in the file
 [/server/src/routes/clientRouter.js](/server/src/routes/clientRouter.js).

 ### Routing for RESTful API Endpoints:

-React components in Project Builder use the Fetch API to handle client-side HTTP requests to the Express.js backend.
+React components in Project Builder use the Fetch API to handle client-side HTTP requests to the Express.js server.
 [rootRouter](server/src/routes/rootRouter.js#L12) defined in
 [server/src/routes/rootRouter.js](server/src/routes/rootRouter.js)

-is the parent Express.js router for all other Express.js routers.
+is the parent express.Router() for all other Express.js routers.
 It is used to organize and separate http routing concerns.

 in [rootRouter.js](server/src/routes/rootRouter.js), the HTTP request path is first matched against the [clientRoutes](/server/src/routes/clientRouter.js#L7) see [Server Side Fallback for Client Views](#server-side-fallback-for-client-views) above.

-Once the React components are rendered in the browser, HTTP requests made from Fetch requests within the React components may be executed.
+## REST is achieved through the Fetch API making HTTP requests to Express.js API routes

-A Fetch request within a React component should always be made to an API endpoint defined within an Express router located in the directory:
+REST
 [/server/src/routes/api/v1](/server/src/routes/api/v1)

 There is a process to find which API endpoint is being triggered by a given Fetch request.
 As an example, let’s consider the Fetch request used by the [getProject()](client/src/components/layout/ProjectShow.js#L49) function in the React component located in [client/src/components/layout/ProjectShow.js](client/src/components/layout/ProjectShow.js#L49):